Joel Rea: Career

 In 2006, Rea's debut solo painting exhibition, "High Fidelity", was entirely purchased by an art collector prior to its public unveiling.
-The following year, his piece "Killing Me Softly" fetched an unprecedented AU$30,000, marking a personal record for a single artwork sale.
+The following year, his piece "Killing Me Softly" was sold for AU$30,000, marking a personal record for a single artwork sale.

-Rea's artistic accolades continued in 2011 when his piece, "Moment of Truth", was shortlisted for the prestigious Metro Art Award.
+Notably, his piece, "Moment of Truth", was shortlisted for the Metro Gallery Art Award, a major Australian award for artists under the age of 35.
 In 2013, American magazine Art Business News selected Joel Rea as one of 30 artists under the age of 30 who are revolutionizing the world of fine arts.
-In 2019, renowned American comedian Joe Rogan acquired a Rea painting, further cementing the artist's prominent standing in the art world.

 Exhibitions

 Rea's work has been exhibited in galleries and public spaces such as Jonathan Levine Gallery in New York City, HOFA Gallery in Los Angeles, Gold Coast City Art Gallery in Gold Coast, Australia.